 - The process cannot guarantee complete satisfaction where the client has unjustified cause for complaint or where either party has unrealistic expectations.

-- The BALI member must have been an active member at the time the work was carried out.
+- The member must have been an active member at the time the work was carried out.

-BALI Registered Contractor Frosts Landscape Construction
+Accredited Contractor Frosts Landscape Construction

 The client must first submit a completed Client Resolution Form, together with the appropriate supporting evidence.

-The client or the BALI member is still free to pursue the matter through litigation.
-In such cases, it is likely the court will consider the verdict of the BALI Resolution Committee and any other expert report.
+The client or the member is still free to pursue the matter through litigation.
+In such cases, it is likely the court will consider the verdict of the Resolution Committee and any other expert report.